hbjorgo/ATLib/README.md

 - TP-LINK MA260 (based on a Qualcomm chipset)
 - Other modems may work using one of the implementations above

+## Other
+- Debug functionality that lets you intercept incoming and outgoing data

 ## Usage
 Install as NuGet package
 ```shell